La Vaca (Cow Cave), Medes Islands

 The general dive site quality is good and in combination with all the above makes St. Mary a perfect wreck diving destination.

 Adelaide, the liveliest city in Australia, is the capital of South Australia state.
 The city is situated on the Adelaide Plains and more specifically at the north side of Fleurieu Peninsula.
-The city is built next to Torrens River and is surrounded by the Mount Lofty Ranges and the Gulf St Vincent.
+Marino is a suburb in the south of Adelaide, sitting on coastal hills and overlooking at Gulf St Vincent.
+It neighbours with Seacliff, Hallett Cove and Kingston Park.

 Chicago is the seat of Cook County, Illinois, USA.
 It is the third most populous city in the US and the most populous city in both the American Midwest and Illinois.
 Nicknamed as The Second City or Windy City, Chicago is situated on the southeastern shores of Lake Michigan, in the northeastern Illinois.